RomanGatek/erp-system/README.md

 - Simple reporting dashboard

 ## Features
-- **Modular Architecture**: Components can be enabled or disabled based on business needs
 - **User Management**: Role-based access control with customizable permissions
 - ~~**Inventory Management**: Track stock levels, orders, and deliveries~~
 - ~~**Sales Management**: Manage the entire sales cycle from quotation to invoicing~~